 This course examines the history, customs, and cultures of all major world civilizations.
 Values, discoveries, and contributions to society will also be explored up to the late seventeenth century.
-(Arts and Humanities GER) Instructional Hours: 3 Prerequisite: ENG090
+(Arts and Humanities GER) Instructional Hours: 3 Prerequisite: ENG050 world civilizations from the mid-1600's through the twentieth century.
+Values, discoveries, and contributions of both men and women will also be explored.
+(Arts and Humanities GER) Instructional Hours: 3 Prerequisite: ENG050 Offered SPRING semester of odd-numbered years